rapidsai/rmm/README.md

 # Using RMM in C++

+The first goal of RMM is to provide a common interface for device and host memory allocation.
+This allows both _users_ and _implementers_ of custom allocation logic to program to a single interface.

-RMM defines two polymorphic interface classes:
+To this end, RMM defines two abstract interface classes:
 - [`rmm::mr::device_memory_resource`](#device_memory_resource) for device memory allocation
 - [`rmm::mr::host_memory_resource`](#host_memory_resource) for host memory allocation